-The Graduate Program in the Purdue University Department of Youth Development and Agricultural Education prepares individuals for careers as formal and non-formal educators, professional communicators, and academicians.
-The department offers both master's and doctoral degree options.
+The Graduate Program in the Youth Development & Agricultural Education department prepares individuals for careers as formal and non-formal educators, professional communicators, and academicians.

-- Appreciation for social diversity, freedom of expression, and open, civil discussion of academic and professional issues
+YDAE graduate students have the ability to work effectively in workplaces and communities with an appreciation for social diversity, freedom of expression and open civil discussion of academic and professional issues.

 YDAE has exceptional students who are preparing to make a real difference in the world today and tomorrow.
 YDAE graduates have gone on to be Extension and Community Youth Educators, Informal Educators for Public Zoos, Entrepreneurs in Agribusiness, as well as into higher education as administrators and faculty.

 Graduate students may choose one of three specializations to help them build competencies for a targeted career market: